-An important, urgent book of essays from Britain's most challenging dramatist:. .
+An important, urgent book of essays from Britain's most challenging dramatist:.
 A great playwright - many, particularly in continental Europe, would say the greatest living English playwright.
 (The Independent) This collection of passionate and polemical essays deals with drama from its origin in the human mind to its use in history and the present.
 It explains the hidden working of drama behind the state, religion, family, crime and war.
 It is a revolutionary understanding of the human world with drama at its centre.
 A ruthless critique of the theatre's present state and its trivialisation as entertainment by the media, it reveals and sees a radical new theatre for the future.

 The Hidden Plot Notes on Theatre and the State Diaries

 Edward Bond is internationally recognised as a major playwright and a leading theoretician of drama.
 He is the most performed British dramatist abroad.
 This is his latest and most important account of the meaning and practice of theatre as we start a new millennium.
 Your reading intentions are private to you and will not be shown to other users.
 Setting up reading intentions help you organise your course reading.
 It makes it easy to scan through your lists and keep track of progress.
 Here's an example of what they look like: To set a reading intention, click through to any list item, and look for the panel on the left hand side: